yosi-dediashvili/SubiT/design/input_processing.md

     - The implementation of receiving the release name will be implemented inside the OpenSubtitles provider.

-We'll apply the following algorithm on the inputs above starting from the first.
+We'll apply the following algorithm on the inputs above starting from the first, and append all the results to the identifiers list.

-We'll stop when we manage to receive identifiers for the input.
+###### Deciding whether some string is candidate for containing identifiers
+For a given string (might be the directory name or file name), we'll say that it might contain identifiers if:

+1. it contains only ascii letters
+2. After applying the normalization method, and splitting the output with underscore, we get more than one element

 **1. Normalize the queries input:**